AlineQuadros/teaching_data_science/README.md

 ## Intro to Statistics

-We'll use some very helpful tools from packages `scypy` and `statsmodels`, which are really great and super comprehensive for statistics with Python.
+We'll use some very helpful tools from packages `scipy` and `statsmodels`, which are really great and super comprehensive for statistics with Python.

 **Nice resources to learn more:**